Camp Dogwood Activities

 Dogs should be hungry when learning how to track!
 This is a perfect low-impact activity that you can enjoy with your dog without a lot of running around.

-Trick Training - Do More With Your Dog
+Trick Training: Do More With Your Dog

 In competition, the handler can have no physical contact with the dog during the pull, and they are not allowed to “bait” the dogs at the end of the pull with anything other than themselves.
 It is up to the dog’s willingness to pull the weight to close the distance between him/herself and their handler!

-Camp Dogwood ARTS & CRAFTS (Pet Projects)
+Art & Crafts (Pet Projects)

 Create A Luminary